Skip to Content

 Our longboat on the Chao Phraya before turning into one of the klongs

-Visit a floating market
+Visit the floating market and railway market

 There are several markets within cooee of Bangkok, but this tour is great because you’ll head out of the hustle and bustle of the big city and into the quieter countryside and see two very different markets.